Diesel Dockside Switcher

 Older projects I started and want to see finished

-Go here to read up on the history of Cary Locomotive Works.
-I'm going to change from the rubber band drive to a gear drive using some left over
+Apparently Bowser bought them out.
+I'm going to change from the rubber band drive to a gear drive using some

 NOTE:Click on picture to enlarge.
 Click back button on your browser to return to this page.